Orange-OpenSource/opnfv/infra/puppet_master/README.md

 * configure your puppet master to use **environments**, **r10k** and **hiera**
 * run r10k to populate your modules folder (check /etc/puppet/environments/)
 * install vim syntax color for puppet modules
+* add the common.yaml file from template file

 ## Update modules
 r10k will use modules from a **Puppetfile**.
 This file is manage through a github account on: